gsi-upm/gsicrawler/docs/_build/html/_sources/gsicrawler.rst.txt

 What is GSI Crawler?
 ----------------

 GSI Crawler [#f1]_ is an innovative and useful framework which enables to examine social networks and opinion websites by applying sentiment and emotion analysis techniques.
 At the moment, there are two available platforms: Twitter and Reddit.
-The user interacts with the tool through a web interface, selecting the analysis type that wants to carry out and the platform that is going to be examined.
-Depending on the platform  selected, some aditional resources may be required, such as the URL of the specific content that will be analyzed.
+The user interacts with the tool through a web interface, selecting the analysis type he wants to carry out and the platform that is going to be examined.
+Depending on the selected, some additional resources may be required, such as the URL of the specific content that will be analyzed.

-In this documentation we are going to introduce the framework presented above, detailing the global architecture of the project and explaining each module functionalities.
-Finally we will expose most relevant scenarios inside a case study in order to better understand the system itself.
+In this documentation we are going to introduce the framework presented above, detailing the global architecture of the project and explaining each module functionality.
+Finally we will expose most a case study in order to better understand the system itself.